ome/omero_search_engine/README.rst

 * GET — Used for simple queries via URL parameters
 * POST — Used for more complex queries with JSON payloads

 Start with the two examples below.
-For more advanced examples, see the `examples/ <https://github.com/ome/omero_search_engine/tree/main/examples>`_ directory or `API documentation <https://idr-testing.openmicroscopy.org/searchengine/apidocs/>`_.
+For more advanced examples, see the `examples <https://github.com/ome/omero_search_engine/tree/main/examples>`_ directory or `API documentation <https://idr-testing.openmicroscopy.org/searchengine/apidocs/>`_.

 *GET Example (Simple Query)*